Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Construction of IRs in discrete basis

 \section{Construction of IRs in discrete basis}

-In this section we construct a pure algebraic implementation of IRs such that the basis is characterized only by discrete quantum numbers.
-This approach is of interest not only in standard dS quantum theory but also because the results can be used in a quantum theory over a Galois field (GFQT).
-To make relations between standard theory and GFQT more straightforward, we will modify the commutation relations \ref{CR} by writing them in the form
+In Sec. \ref{Other} we mentioned a possibility that IRs of the so(1,4) algebra can be constructed in a pure algebraic approach such that the basis is characterized only by discrete quantum numbers.
+In this chapter a detailed consideration of this approach is given for the spinless case and in the next chapter the results are applied to gravity.
+First of all, to make relations between standard theory and FQT more straightforward, we will modify the commutation relations (\ref{CR}) by writing them in the form

 One might say that these relations are written in units $\hbar/2=c=1$.
-However, as noted in Sect. \ref{CC}, fundamental quantum theory should not involve quantities $\hbar$ and $c$ at all, and Eq. (\ref{newCR}) indeed does not contain these quantities.
+However, as noted in Sect. \ref{CC}, fundamental quantum theory should not involve quantities $\hbar$ and $c$ at all, and Eq. (\ref{newCR}) indeed does not contain those quantities.
 The reason for writing the commutation relations in the form (\ref{newCR}) rather than (\ref{CR}) is that in this case the minimum nonzero value of the angular momentum is 1 instead of 1/2.
 Therefore the spin of fermions is odd and the spin of bosons is even.
-This will be convenient in GFQT where 1/2 is a very large number (see Chap. \ref{Ch4}).
+This will be convenient in FQT where 1/2 is a very large number (see Chap. \ref{Ch4}).